jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## pic of crazy mercer Jordan and Max K

-So if we aren't doing a lot of hand-holding...what the heck does our team do?
+So if we aren't doing a lot of hand-holding...what the heck does this crazy group do?

 Good question!

 From a high level, the customer support role changes dramatically under the heavy weight approach.
-Because we aren't spending our time regurgitating answers, we can identify the core issues our customers face.
+Because we aren't spending our time regurgitating answers, we can identify the core issues our customers face and find ways to resolve their confusion BEFORE it starts.

 We also have the time to look critically at what we're spending our time doing, so that we can constantly improve.

 ## The Inbox is Only the Beginning

 When you adopt the heavy weight approach, the inbox is only the beginning.
+When you are early on, the inbox is the best way to get to know your customers.
+But as you grow, the heavy weight approach lets you branch out and start attacking them in ways outside the inbox.

 Our small team is full of really smart, really talented people who improve our customer’s lives in so many ways.
+Let me introduce you to some of them.

 ## Max and Jordan pics

-Max and Jordan, for example, run a weekly web show where they welcome Wistia newbies into the fray.
+This is Max and Jordan.
+Each week they run a web show where they welcome our newest customers.
 The whole thing is improv, so they get to talking heavy metal and whiskey with our new customers more than you'd think.

+When we get customers in a pre-sales context that are asking a laundry-list of evaluation questions, we invite them to join us for the webinar.
+Saves us a ton of time doing 1-on-1 demos, and is a lot more fun for customers too.

 ## Mercer

 This is Mercer.
-Mercer is always working with the development team to identify fixes for deep technical problems, which delight our long-time customers.

-## The Inbox is Only the Beginning

-With a focus on scalable resources, there is no limit to the type of things you can build to help your customers be more awesome.
-You can also focus on hiring amazing people who will push your customer experience even further.
+Mercer puts together a weekly email she calls the Inbox Inventory, which lets our entire team know what happened in support that week.
+She runs through the support volume, major issues, and questions she thinks need resolving.
+This has led to a lot of whole team involvement in solving our big support problems.

+## Otters!

+I really just wanted an excuse to put otters on a slide.

+I think that because we aren't slammed with the volume of support that a light-weight practitioner is, we get to build an amazing team, slowly and thoughtfully.
+We get to identify potential team members with special interests and skills that can make our customers more awesome.

-Customers, in turn, will thank you (with their money) for considering their time and helping them achieve their goals.
+When you do that, customers will thank you (with their money) for considering their time in helping them achieve their goals.

 ## Takeaway 3